 County and City Jail Release Dates

-Note: not all county facilities will provide inmate release dates online or over the phone.
+Note: not all county facilities will provide inmate release dates.
 It may be against their policy to share this information with the public.

 Federal Inmate Release Dates